MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Multiple Formats Implementation
 """""""""""""""""""""""""""""""

-The MicroUI C module implements the four LLAPI to create a MicroUI BufferedImage with any kind of format.
+The MicroUI C module implements the four LLAPI to create a MicroUI BufferedImage with any format.

 * ``LLUI_DISPLAY_IMPL_getDrawerIdentifier()``: the C module checks if the image format is the *display* format.
-  If yes, it returns the index ``0`` that indicates to the Graphics Engine to use the default drawer.
+  If yes, it returns the index ``0``indicating the Graphics Engine to use the default drawer.
   If not, it calls the function ``UI_DRAWING_is_drawer_1()`` and then ``UI_DRAWING_is_drawer_2()``.
   The VEE Port has the responsibility to implement at least one function.
   The index ``1`` or ``2`` will be assigned to the image format according to the VEE Port capabilities.
-  If no drawer is found for the given format, the image creation is refused.
+  The image creation is refused if no drawer is found for the given format.
 * It redirects the three last LLAPI to the associated tables:

   * Implementation of ``LLUI_DISPLAY_IMPL_getNewImageStrideInBytes()`` calls the functions of the table ``UI_DRAWER_getNewImageStrideInBytes[]``, the weak functions return the stride given as parameter.